doctrine/DoctrineORMModule/README.md

 ```

 You also have access to the chain directly via the `doctrine.driver.orm_default` service and you can manipulate the
 chain however you wish and/or add drivers to it directly without using the driver factory and configuration array.

-#### Custom driver settings

-Certain drivers have custom configuration options.

- * FileDrivers, can take extension as an option to modify the file extension.
- * AnnotationDriver, can take cache as an option to specify the cache to use from the doctrine.cache array.
- * DriverChain, can take drivers as an option to specify the drivers to load from the doctrine.driver array.
+A
+good place to do this is the `onBootstrap()` method of your `Module.php` file or in another service.

 ## Usage